opentoonz/opentoonz_docs/source/applying_special_fx.rst

     Do one of the following:

-    - Type the frame number or use the Next and Previous Frame buttons available in the bottom bar of the window.
+    - Type the frame number or use the **Next Frame** and **Previous Frame** buttons available in the bottom bar of the window.

-    - Move the current frame cursor in the Xsheet or in the function editor.
+    - Move the current frame cursor in the Xsheet or in the Function Editor.

     - Use the frame bar or the playback buttons in the bottom bar of the viewer.